Name: Museo Larco

 8. Iglesia de las Nazarenas

 The Iglesia de las Nazarenas is a Roman Catholic church and the place of the Peruvian Catholic procession of Señor de los Milagros, the Lord of Miracles, who is the patron of the city.
 It was built together with the Monastery of Nazarenas in the year 1771.
-The procession lasts for several days in October but the main one is always on October 18th, with much of the city visiting the area to take part and watch.
-If you're planning to visit the city during October then make sure to check this event out.
+The procession lasts for several days in October but the main one always falls on October 18th, with much of the city visiting the area to take part and watch.
+If you're planning to visit the city during October then make sure to check this lively event out.

 Name: Iglesia de las Nazarenas